johnbillion/query-monitor/readme.txt

 ### I'm using multiple instances of `wpdb`.
 How do I get my additional instances to show up in Query Monitor?

-This feature was removed from Query Monitor in version 3.12 as it was rarely used and considerably increased the maintenance burden of Query Monitor itself.
-Feel free to continue using Query Monitor 3.11 if you need to make use of this feature.
+This feature was removed in version 3.12 as it was rarely used and considerably increased the maintenance burden of Query Monitor itself.
+Feel free to continue using version 3.11 if you need to make use of this feature.

 ### Can I click on stack traces to open the file in my editor?